openaustralia/planningalerts/app/views/atdis/_guidance.md

 #### Step 4 - Manual inspection of results of different filtering

 With the [test harness](http://www.planningalerts.org.au/atdis/test) you can easily test your feed's response to different kinds of searches (filtering).

-Now, test that the following searches work and return the expected results:
+Test that the following searches work and return the expected results:

 * Lodgement date (from and/or to)
 * Last modified date (from and/or to)